The Health Centre, Claris

 - A short stay area which includes a kitchen, bathroom, and a bed for emergency and overnight care when the weather deteriorates, and aircraft are unable to land.
 It also doubles as a birthing unit in special circumstances.

-- The staffroom and Community Worker office are closed off from the main medical end and have outside access.
+- The staffroom and Health Navigator/Trust office are closed off from the main medical end and have outside access.
 This area includes a large storage cupboard for equipment for health rehabilitation.

 The Community Dental Clinic

 In 2017 the Trust embarked on a project to secure a room which could be transformed into a modern dental clinic.
 Equipment donated by the previous dentist ensured the basis of the project.
-With funding support from a local benefactor and Auckland Council a room was transformed and refurbished and currently Flash Dental Limited is within this space.
+With funding support from a local benefactor an Auckland Council room was transformed and refurbished and currently Flash Dental Limited is providing a satellite service within this space.

 The Nurses Cottage